turingschool-examples/task_manager_rails/README.md

 </ul>
 ```

-We have an h1 tag for our welcome message, then an unordered list (ul) with two list items (li) inside.
+We have an `h1` tag for our welcome message, then an unordered list (`ul`) with two list items (`li`) inside.
 If you are unfamiliar with HTML tags, try one of the HTML tutorials before continuing.

-Inside of each li tag, we have an `<a>` tag.
-The href of the tag is the path where the link will go.
-In the first a tag, the path will be [http://localhost:3000/tasks](http://localhost:3000/tasks).
+Inside of each `li` tag, we have an `<a>` tag.
+The `href` attribute of the tag is the path where the link will go.
+In the first `a` tag, the path will be [http://localhost:3000/tasks](http://localhost:3000/tasks).
 The second path will be [http://localhost:3000/tasks/new](http://localhost:3000/tasks/new).

 Refresh your browser and you should now see an error-free view!
 What do you think will happen if you click on one of these links?
 More errors - but that's ok!
 We can use these errors to help guide us in our development.